KargilHero/task-dashboard/README.md

-Link the for deployed app using netlify [task-dashboard](https://super-praline-057c2c.netlify.app/)
+Link the for deployed app using Netlify [task-dashboard](https://super-praline-057c2c.netlify.app/)